FEngineers/JavaScript-Coding/README.md

 # JavaScript-Tips
 How to write good javascript code.
+Best practices for JavaScript coding.

 ### be careful to use === or ==
 avoid coding like "if(a='hi')"